Title: Third Annual Message to the Congress of the United States

 Location: Washington, D.C.

-Context: Annual message to Congress emphasizing governmental and American values
+Context: Annual message to Congress discussing the state of the union and emphasizing governmental and American values.

 Members of the Congress: